bcmichael/RNMR-Docs/docs/command/full_command.md

     endtst

 will test if local argument a exists and then either print its value or the fact that it does not exist.

+/TRUE and /FALSE determine which block executed for which test result.
+With /TRUE `TST` will run the commands between `TST` and `ELSTST` if the test returns true and the commands between `ELSTST` and `ENDTST` if it returns false. /FALSE reverses this behavior. /FALSE is mostly useful when you only have one set of commands that you want to execute when the test is false.

+The argument test determines which type of test to perform.
+Depending on the test there are additional arguments and additional qualifiers.
+The additional qualifiers should be passed after the test name but before the test arguments.
+If no test name is specified RNMR will not prompt for it and will treat the test as having been true.

 The following tests are available in both RNMRA and RNMRP: